Tony-spec-eng481/Calculator/README.md

 3. Commit changes with clear messages
 4. Open a pull request describing the problem and your solution

-Please include unit tests for new logic where applicable.

 ## License

 No license file is included in this repository.
-If you plan to make the project public, add a `LICENSE` file (for example, MIT or Apache 2.0) to clarify usage and redistribution terms.

 ## Contact